iofunne/Ifeanyi-s-Data-Projects/README.md

 Without much information on the participants we are unable to determine a strong marketing reccomendation.
 However, seeing as most participant engaged in some level of physical activity we can assume cutomers buying products such as this are trying to either improve of maintain some level of fitness appropriate for them.
 That said, the company should spend more resources in improving the features of the products available or in creating new products to compliment the current offerings.
 These include ideas such as:

-* Enabling users to track more fitness metrics like weight; blood pressure; or breathing patterns.
+* Enabling users with the ability to track more fitness metrics like weight; blood pressure; or breathing patterns.
+This can be done through either offering new products or imporving the available devices to collect more user data.
-* Using user interaction data to extend battery life and reduce energy consumption.
+* Using user activity data to optimize/extend battery life through reduced energy consumption during sedentary periods.
 * Individualizing the user insight delivered to the consumer by the system application.
-One sugestion is to provide bedtime recommendations based on energy expenditure throughout the day.
+One suggestion is to provide bedtime recommendations based on energy expenditure throughout the day.